Usage

 between sessions

-Widget state is not saved between session in VSCode Output is saved between sessions
+Widget state is not saved between sessions (for now) Output is saved between sessions

-To use the jsdom renderer, you need a working node.js installation and you must install the npm pyobsplot package globally or locally:
+To use a static output format like HTML, SVG or PNG, you need a working node.js installation and you must install the npm pyobsplot package globally or locally:

 # Install locally